REG 07.25.11 - Use of University Facilities

 2.1 University Group: an administrative or academic unit within the University, staffed by State employees acting within the scope of their employment.

-2.2 Student Group: a group that has been accepted by Student Organization Resource Center as a "registered student group" under the rules of that office.
+2.2 Student Group: a group that has been accepted by Student Involvement as a "registered student group" under the rules of that office.
 The rules and a list of currently registered groups are available at Student Development Website.

 2.3 Non-University Groups: groups other than Student Groups that are legally separate entities from the University, even though some of the members or participants may be University personnel, alumni, or students.
 "Non-University Group" may be an individual.